The Oracle of Omaha: A Strategy Derived From Warren Buffett by Robert Hagstrom

 Buffett feels that the economic world is divided into a small group of “franchise” companies and a large group of commodity businesses.
 Companies with a franchise produce a good or service that is needed or desired, has no close substitute and is not strongly regulated.
 Companies should have a strong, sustainable business advantage that protects sales and profits from competitors.
 Franchises have pricing flexibility to raise prices without the fear of losing market share or unit volume.
 Strong franchises have the strength to survive a major mistake.

 It is important for the company to have a sustainable corporate advantage that acts as a barrier to make it difficult for others to compete.
-While this is a qualitative screen, many of the financial tenets help to identify franchise companies, notably, measures of return on equity.
+While this is a qualitative screen, many of the financial tenets — notably, measures of return on equity (ROE) — help to identify franchise companies.

 4. Is management rational?